nvnkmrpdy/wkt/README.md

 - Junit test cases for the individual operations.
 - Validating input WKT string in reader class using regex before trying to transform it into an object.

+__Note__: Thus repository can be directly imported as eclipse project.